Key facts

 Entry requirements

-- two years relevant work experience
+- at least two years' relevant work experience (or part-time equivalent)

-*Completion of a major sequence in property or real estate will classify a degree as the same discipline
+*Completion of a major sequence in property or real estate will classify a degree as the same discipline.

-IELTS / English language requirements
+English language proficiency requirements

 Recognition of prior learning